Eddy Wilson (American football)

-Eddy Wilson II (born February 13, 1997) is currently a free Agent.
+Eddy Wilson II (born February 13, 1997) is an American former professional football player.
 He played college football at Purdue.

-Early years
+Early life

 Wilson attended West Bloomfield High School in West Bloomfield, Michigan.
 As a senior, he tallied 72 tackles with 19 sacks.
 He originally committed to play football for the Bowling Green Falcons but changed his commitment to the Purdue Boilermakers.

 College career

 Wilson played in nine games in 2015 as a true freshman, recording ten tackles.

 In 2016, as a sophomore, Wilson played in ten games, tallying 36 tackles (six for loss) and 2.5 sacks.

 As a junior in 2017 Wilson played in 12 of Purdue's 13 games, missing only the 2017 Foster Farms Bowl.
 In 12 games, he made 27 tackles (2.5 for loss), one sack and two pass breakups.
-After the season, he declared for the 2018 NFL Draft.
+After the season, he declared for the 2018 NFL draft.

 Professional career

 Seattle Seahawks

 Wilson signed with the Seattle Seahawks as an undrafted free agent on May 4, 2018.
 He was waived on August 3, 2018.